tperraton2025/aoc-2022-2025-c/README.md

 I want to facilitate the resolution of the problems using custom libraries and unit tests.
 Since recurent problems involve data structures, algorithms and 2d puzzles, I created libraries in /lib with tree, double linked list, stack, ring buffers, parsers... and still continuing.
+I am honestly re-inventing a wheel that is not needed at all, but for the sake of imporving my skills.

 To run :